 - This gauge is not designed to indicate low automatic transmission fluid level.
 Use the dipstick to check the fluid level.
 (See "5-speed automatic transmission fluid" in the "Maintenance and do-ityourself" section.) - If the gauge indicates automatic transmission fluid temperature over the normal range, stop the vehicle as soon as safely possible.
 Have the vehicle checked by a NISSAN dealer.
 Continued operation of the vehicle may seriously damage the transmission.

 This unit has the following functions:

-- Measures terrestrial magnetism and indicates heading direction of vehicle - Indicates outside air temperature
+- Measures terrestrial magnetism and indicates heading direction of vehicle

+- Indicates outside air temperature

+- Indicates possible frozen road conditions

-OUTSIDE TEMPERATURE DISPLAY
+Type A OUTSIDE TEMPERATURE DISPLAY